How to Freeze Soup (So It Doesn’t Taste Weird Later)

 • pasta or rice → gets soft and mushy

-• potatoes → texture changes, sometimes gritty
+• potatoes → texture changes (sometimes slightly gritty)

 Homemade soup stored in containers and freezer bags on freezer shelves, organized for easy meal prep